 It is not easy to get to Loon Lake.
-Two highways of mountain turns and switchbacks meandering up into the Sierra leading to a Y in road with one pointing the way to the lake.
+Two highways of mountain turn and switchbacks meandering up into the Sierra leading to a Y in the road with one pointing the way to the lake.
 On my first trip, I wondered where are we going?
 On my last, when I knew the roads, I counted down the miles with anticipation.

 "This is true freedom, a good practical sort of immortality."